-With a private cloud environment, an organization might gain more control over security, but cloud costs will likely rise as a result.
-And while a hybrid approach -- part public, part private -- might seem like the perfect compromise, it presents challenges too, including policy enforcement across environments.
+With a private cloud environment, an organization might gain more control over security, but cloud costs and complexity will likely rise as a result.
+And while a hybrid approach -- part public, part private -- might seem like the perfect compromise, it presents challenges, too, including policy enforcement across environments.

 Best practices for cloud security